One Perfect Day in Porto: An itinerary that will make you fall in love with this city

 Evening

-After the show, if you visit Porto in summer, you may want to head back across the Dom Luís I Bridge to watch the sunset from the Miradouro da Serra do Pilar just outside the monastery (where you finished your cultural tour).
-It is one of the best spots (of not THE best spot) to watch the sunset in Porto.
+After the show, you may want to head across the Dom Luís I Bridge to watch the sunset from the Miradouro da Serra do Pilar outside the monastery (where you finished your cultural tour).
+It is one of the best spots (if not THE best spot) to watch the sunset in Porto.

 Porto sunset | Image courtesy of Everaldo Coelho